gregs1104/pgbench-tools/README.rst

 and is also a PostgreSQL project at http://git.postgresql.org/git/pgbench-tools.git or http://git.postgresql.org/gitweb

-The current project with the featured upgrades bug fixes can be found at https://github.com/emerichunter/pgbench-tools
+The current project with the featured upgrades and bug fixes can be found at https://github.com/emerichunter/pgbench-tools

 If you have any hints, changes or improvements, please contact: